BenAHOU/benahou.github.io/README.md

 # Hedong HOU

-I am currently a Postdocral Researcher in the [Mathematical Fluid Dynamics Group](https://its-mathfluids.lab.westlake.edu.cn) of [Westlake University](https://en.westlake.edu.cn), leading by [Alexey CHESKIDOV](https://its-mathfluids.lab.westlake.edu.cn/info/1025/1008.htm).
+I am currently a Postdocral Researcher in the [Mathematical Fluid Dynamics Group](https://its-mathfluids.lab.westlake.edu.cn) of [Westlake University](https://en.westlake.edu.cn), working with [Alexey CHESKIDOV](https://its-mathfluids.lab.westlake.edu.cn/info/1025/1008.htm).

 Before, I got my Ph.D. at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
 My advisor is Prof. Pascal AUSCHER.

-My research interest is on harmonic analysis and Navier-Stokes equations.
+My research interest is on harmonic analysis and the Navier-Stokes equations.
 I am also interested in microlocal analysis and its applications in dynamical systems.

 I have "OCD" (obsessive coffee disorder), and I work on mathematics in the spare time of drinking coffee.